Timbuktu Manuscripts: History

-The manuscripts were passed down in Timbuktu families and were mostly in poor condition.
+The manuscripts were passed down within Timbuktu families and are mostly in poor condition.
 Most of the manuscripts remain unstudied and uncatalogued, and their total number is unknown, affording only rough estimates.
 A selection of about 160 manuscripts from the Mamma Haidara Commemorative Library in Timbuktu and the Ahmed Baba collection were digitized by the Tombouctou Manuscripts Project in the 2000s.
 Beginning in 2013, the Hill Museum & Manuscript Library (HMML) at Saint John's University in Collegeville, Minnesota, partnered with SAVAMA-DCI for a large-scale digitization effort that has photographed more than 150,000 manuscripts.
 This effort has been supported by the Arcadia Fund.
 These are being made available through HMML's online Reading Room.
 In 2017, HMML and the British Library's Endangered Archives Programme launched the Endangered Libraries in Timbuktu (ELIT) project to digitize manuscripts that remained in Timbuktu with the three principal mosques.

-With the demise of Arabic education in Mali under French colonial rule, appreciation for the medieval manuscripts declined in Timbuktu, and many were being sold off.
+With the demise of Arabic education in Mali, especially under French colonial rule, appreciation for the medieval manuscripts declined in Timbuktu and many were being sold off.
 Time magazine related the account of an imam who picked up four of them for $50 each.
 In October 2008 one of the households was flooded, destroying 700 manuscripts.

 Research

 In 1970, UNESCO founded an organization which included among its tasks preservation of the manuscripts, but it went unfunded until 1977.
 In 1998, Harvard University professor Henry Louis Gates visited Timbuktu for his PBS series Wonders of the African World.
 The series raised public and academic awareness of the manuscripts, which led to a pool of funding opening up.

-The Timbuktu Manuscripts Project was a project of the University of Oslo running from 1999 - 2007, the goal of which was to assist in physically preserving the manuscripts, digitize them and building an electronic catalogue, and making them accessible for research.
+The Timbuktu Manuscripts Project was a project of the University of Oslo running from 1999 to 2007, the goal of which was to assist in physically preserving the manuscripts, digitize them and building an electronic catalogue, and making them accessible for research.
 It was funded by the government of Luxembourg along with the Norwegian Agency for Development Cooperation (NORAD), the Ford Foundation, the Norwegian Council for Higher Education's Programme for Development Research and Education (NUFU), and the United States' Ambassadors Fund for Cultural Preservation.
 Among the results of the project are: reviving the ancient art of bookbinding and training a solid number of local specialists; devising and setting up an electronic database to catalogue the manuscripts held at the Institut des Hautes Études et de Recherche Islamique – Ahmad Baba (IHERI-AB); digitizing a large number of manuscripts held at the IHERIAB; facilitating scholarly and technical exchange with manuscript experts in Morocco and other countries; reviving IHERI-AB's journal Sankoré; and publishing the illustrated book, The Hidden Treasures of Timbuktu: Rediscovering Africa's Literary Culture.

 Since the end of this project, the cooperation of Grand-Duché de Luxembourg has funded a new project called Timbuktu Manuscripts.
 This project aims at protecting and promoting Timbuktu Manuscripts, for economic, social and cultural development of the area.
 It is implemented by the Lux-Development agency and the goals are: